maskedarray/eig_mongoose/README.md

-# A blank Mongoose OS app
+# Mongoose for BLE + GCloud

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+Mongoose app developed for integrating GCloud IOT Core and BLE.